 Why it is so important to decide in which direction you’ll go?

-The price that you set for your product or service will create a brand perception in the eyes of your potential customer.
+The price that you set for your product or service will create a brand perception in the eyes of your potential customers.
 For example, you can position yourself as a low-cost leader, where customers will know that low price is your strongest weapon.

 Fair pricing: no matter how good or useful your product/service is, no one will be willing to pay for it if they find the price unfairly high

-Market research is necessary in order to decide how much you are going to charge for your product or service.
+Market research is necessary to decide how much you are going to charge for your product or service.
 For products and services already available, market research can tell you if you’re on a good path.
 For example, while conducting market research you can use the results to create a business plan.

 The next key component of market research is comparing your prices against your competitors continuously.
-That way you’ll discover underlying profitability on a monthly basis.
+That way you’ll discover underlying profitability every month.

 Fortunately, you do not have to spend endless hours doing it.
-Instead, price monitoring tools like Price2Spy are a great way to track competitor prices.
-Also, they help you determine product pricing opportunities.
-Moreover, you can use price monitoring tools when it is time to segment your market.
-Differentiating your product or service from your competitors can also be done.
+Instead, price monitoring tools like Price2Spy are a great way to track competitor prices, stock assortment, and other valuable information about your competition.
+Also, they help you determine product pricing opportunities, by following your own set of rules.